Using Web Components in Adobe Edge Delivery Services Blocks

 Getting Started

 Starting with web components in your EDS blocks is straightforward.
 Create a new block directory and build your custom element using standard web APIs.
 Register it in your block's JavaScript, then write documentation and examples that others can follow.

-Test across different browsers to ensure compatibility.
+Whether you build custom components or use libraries like Shoelace for sophisticated UI elements, you have powerful options at your disposal.
 The key is starting small, following standards, and building gradually.
 Each component you create becomes a building block for more complex interactions, all while maintaining the simplicity that makes EDS powerful.

 ⭐ Found this helpful?
 Star the https://github.com/ddttom/webcomponents-with-eds on GitHub!